 As more digital vaccine certificates continue to be developed, you will be able to link your COVID vaccine card into an internationally recognized pass that you can show to airlines and border security, for example via a scannable QR code.

-A health pass is a digital app that captures a traveller’s health status – such as recent COVID-19 test results – in order to assist them with entrance into a country or even a public space in their home region.
+A health pass is a digital app that captures a traveller’s health status (vaccinations, COVID test results) in order to assist them with entrance into a country or a public space in their home region.
+One of the current examples of a health pass is the new Excelsior Pass.
 The main use is to store testing data digitally, and the pass can expire once the results are out of date.
 They can also be used to capture vaccination status.

 Who or what companies are providing them?